Drugs, Biologicals and Injections

 Noridian requires submission of the invoice price for payment for Radium 223 (Xofigo).
 This radiopharmaceutical should be billed with A9606 when billing from the Medicare Physician Fee Schedule (MPFS) on a CMS-1500 Claim Form or electronic equivalent.
 In the Quantity Billed column (one unit is one microcurie), enter the number of units representing the dose administered in microcuries.

-Providers must enter the name of the radiopharmaceutical along with the invoice price in Item 19 of the CMS-1500 Claim Form or the electronic equivalent.
+Providers must enter the name of the radiopharmaceutical along with the invoice price for one microcurie in Item 19 of the CMS-1500 Claim Form or the electronic equivalent.
 Claims without this information will be denied as unprocessable.

 The invoice price is the amount the physician's office paid for the drug as indicated on the invoice submitted to the office for the specific drug used for this patient.